 1. What are three things a person should have when going canoeing?
-2. Which part of the canoe should you sit in if you want to have the most control in steering the canoe?
+Which part of the canoe should you sit in if you want to have the st control in steering the canoe?
 3. What wildlife did you see while you were out in the canoe?
-4. Did you enjoy your canoeing experience?
-What did you like most about canoeing?
-5. Have you been out in a canoe or boat before?
-Describe this experience.
+Did you enjoy your canoeing experience?
+What did you like most out canoeing?
+Have you been out in a canoe or boat before?
+Describe this perience.